Dino Bardot: 1990s

 In late 2007 he joined the 1990s, replacing founding member and guitarist, Jamie McMorrow, played the bass on the Australian and North American legs of the band's world tour.
 In early 2008 he was confirmed as a permanent member of the band, joining Jackie McKeown (guitar, vocals) and Michael McGaughrin (drums).
 Bardot performed on 1990s' second album, Kicks, which was released in March 2009 on Rough Trade Records.
 He wrote two of the songs on the album, "Local Science" and "Sparks", and co-wrote "I Don't Even Know What That Is", "Balthazar" and "59", the later being released as a single.
 Over the winter of 2010/2011, the band recorded a third album, Nude Restaurant, which was released on 24 June 2022.

 Wife vs Secretary

 In 2012 Bardot joined Charlie Milne (vocals, piano), Ally Batten (bass) and Mark O’ Donnell (drums) forming Wife vs Secretary.
 Though it was named after the Clark Gable film of the same name, the band vowed not to watch it.

 The Yummy Fur

 In 2017 Bardot on bass joined a re-formed The Yummy Fur, with original member John McKeown (vocals, guitar) and Paul Thomson (drums).

 Franz Ferdinand

 Bardot joined Franz Ferdinand in May 2017, replacing founding member Nick McCarthy.
 Whilst Bardot joined the band prior to the release of the band's fifth studio album, Always Ascending, in February 2018, it was after the recording sessions of the album had been completed.

-Personal life

-Bardot has three children - Axl aged ten, Alan aged nine and Grendel aged seven.
-He home educates his children.